cutemachine/SteemDesk/README.md

 ## Roadmap

+- Improve display of activity items by replacing table with dedicated components
 - Show APR for current delegations
 - Show APR for transfers to Steem
 - Show lifetime author rewards